This post will be updated often as I find new ones to review.

 Loads of testosterone, improbable, absurd, and adrenaline pumping car chases and brutal fights (not the pretty, unrealistically choreographed sort I enjoy) where people are still conscious about thirty body blows after they’d be brain dead in real life.

-The show does bring up issues of fandom, the strange disregard for evil behavior by fans, and the shallowness of celebrity culture (one of the reporters asks the killer about his skin care regimen).
-This is pretty ironic considering the reaction of Park Si Ho’s real life fans later when he faced what looked to me like a very credible accusation of a particularly ugly date rape.
+The show does bring up issues of fandom, the strange disregard for evil behavior by fans, and the shallowness of celebrity culture- one of the reporters asks the killer about his skin care regimen, which disgusts even him.
+(This is pretty ironic considering the reaction of Park Si Ho’s real life fans later when he faced what looked to me like a very credible accusation of a particularly ugly date rape).

 Premise: “A not so smart female killer (Song Ji Hyo) is hired to kill a popular singer (Kim Jae Joong).
 The killer then kidnaps the popular singer and tries to kill him in a bold manner which the customer requested, but the police arrive.”
 The police are staking out the same motel where she’s kidnapped the singer.
 They are looking for another assassin known as The Jackal.
 Mistakes, potential hilarity, and confusion ensue.
 A crazed fan shows up and tries to hurt the singer, putting the would be assassin in the strange position of having to rescue him and the subsequent bonding over that bizarre reversal occurs, while both are trying to avoid police attention because he doesn’t need another scandal, and she, of course, is a criminal.